Joseph Schlossberg

-Joseph Schlossberg (May 1, 1875 – January 15, 1971) was a Belorussian-born Jewish-American labor activist.
+Joseph Schlossberg (in Yiddish: יוסף שלאסבערג; May 1, 1875 – January 15, 1971) was a Belarusian-born Jewish-American garment worker, newspaper editor, labor leader, and politician who served as Secretary-Treasurer of the Amalgamated Clothing Workers of America from its foundation in 1914 until 1940.

 Life

-Schlossberg was born on May 1, 1875 in Koidanovo, Minsk Governorate, Russia, the son of Max Schlossberg and Bessie Feldman.
+Schlossberg was born on May 1, 1875, in Koidanovo, Minsk Governorate, Russia, the son of Max Schlossberg and Bessie Feldman.
 He immigrated to America and settled in New York City in 1888.

 Schlossberg attended public school in New York City for a year.
 He went to the Columbia University School for Political Science from 1905 to 1907.
 The son of a tailor, he initially worked as a cloakmaker.
 He was editor of Dos Abend Blatt, a Yiddish daily, from 1900 to 1902.
 He edited Der Arbeiter, a Yiddish weekly from 1904 to 1911.
 In 1912, he edited the Yiddishe Wochenschrift with David Pinski.
 He also edited the English Advance and the Yiddish Fortschritt, the official publications of the Amalgamated Clothing Workers of America.
 He was one of the founders of that union in 1914, serving as its general secretary-treasurer.

 In the 1904 United States House of Representatives election, Schlossberg was the Socialist Labor candidate in New York's 9th congressional district, losing to Democrat Henry M. Goldfogle.
 In 1908, he was the Socialist Labor candidate in the New York State Assembly's New York County 4th District, losing to Democrat Aaron J. Levy.
-In the 1938 United States House of Representatives election, he was the American Labor Party and the Socialist Party of America candidate in New York's 19th congressional district, losing to Democrat Sol Bloom.
+Although he was not an original founder of the American Labor Party (he disagreed with its endorsement of a capitalist politician, Franklin D. Roosevelt), in 1938 he ran for Congress in New York's 19th congressional district on an American Labor-Socialist fusion ticket, losing to Democrat Sol Bloom.
 In 1935, Mayor Fiorello La Guardia appointed him to the City Board of Higher Education, sitting on the board until 1963.